crate/cratedb-toolkit/doc/query/nlsql/example-sensor.md

 (nlsql-example-sensor)=

-# NLSQL sensor data example
+# NLSQL with sensor data

+Let's use a single `time_series_data` database table and populate it with a few records worth of time series data.

 :::{rubric} Provision
 :::

-Add data to the database.
-Let's use a very basic table schema and just a few records worth of time series data.
+Create table and insert data.

 ```sql
 CREATE TABLE IF NOT EXISTS time_series_data (